eduardojvieira/website/src/data/post/top-5-industrial-automation-trends-in-2025.md

 - Low-power, long-range connectivity options for remote monitoring
 - Integration platforms that connect legacy equipment with modern systems

-By implementing a comprehensive IIoT strategy, manufacturers can typically achieve 15-20% improvements in overall equipment effectiveness (OEE) through better visibility, control, and optimization of their operations.

 ## 5. Web-Based HMI and Remote Monitoring

 The shift toward web-based Human-Machine Interfaces (HMIs) and remote monitoring capabilities has accelerated, enabling operators and managers to access critical system information from anywhere.